ArturLuisOliveira/dblunch-serverless-api/README.md

 ## Todo's

+There is unfinished things on this project, here is some of them and also some sugestions.

 # Business rules

 -   decide business logic related to vote draw.
 -   finish the "disable restaurant voted in the week" functionality.
 -   maybe add sns/socket to send push notification
 -   implement add restaurant functionality

 # Infrastructure